EBA Clearing: EURO1

-EURO1 is a RTGS-equivalent large-value payment system that settles single Euro transactions of high priority and urgency, and primarily of large amount.
+EURO1 is a large-value deferred net settlement (DNS) payment system, owned and operated by EBA Clearing, with a real-time finality concept that reduces but does not eliminate settlement risk.
+EURO1 settles transactions of high priority and urgency, and primarily of large amount, albeit typically those with lesser urgency and lesser amount than is the case on the T2 platform operated by the Eurosystem which also has a different cost structure.

 EURO1 operates on a multilateral net basis, meaning that it continuously adjusts the accounts of the participant banks as they make payments for each other's customers.
 Payments are settled in real time with finality.

-EURO1 The system is owned and operated by EBA Clearing.
-It is open to banks that have a registered address or branch in the European Union and fulfil a number of additional requirements.
-EURO1 is subject to German law (current account principle/single obligation structure) and is based on a messaging and IT infrastructure provided by SWIFT.
+EURO1 is open to banks that have a registered address or branch in the European Union and fulfil a number of additional requirements.
+It is subject to German law (current account principle/single obligation structure) and is based on a messaging and IT infrastructure provided by SWIFT.

 STEP1

-Since 2000, EBA Clearing has been offering a payment service named STEP1 for small and medium-sized banks for single euro payments of high priority and urgency.
+STEP1 is a payment service of EBA Clearing that started in 2000.
+It is aimed at small and medium-sized banks for single euro payments of high priority and urgency.
 The technical infrastructure is the same as that of the EURO1 system, both use the messaging and IT infrastructure of SWIFT.

 STEP2

-STEP2 was put into operation in 2003 with Italian payment system provider SIA S.p.A.
+STEP2 was put into operation in 2003 in partnership with Italian payment system provider SIA S.p.A.
 It processes mass payments in euros.
+Specifically, the umbrella STEP2 system (known as STEP2-T) comprises three Single Euro Payments Area (SEPA) services: SEPA Credit Transfer (STEP2 SCT), SEPA Direct Debit Core (STEP2 SDD Core), and SEPA Direct Debit Business-to-Business (STEP2 SDD B2B).

-STEP2 is a pan-European automated clearing house (PE-ACH).
-This means that it complies with the principles set by the European Payments Council (EPC) for a PE-ACH Compliant Clearing and Settlement System.
+STEP2-T is a pan-European automated clearing house (PE-ACH), meaning that it complies with the corresponding principles set by the European Payments Council (EPC).

-From the beginning of Single Euro Payments Area (SEPA) on 28 January 2008, STEP2 has been offering SEPA Credit Transfer processing services across all SEPA countries.

-Since 2 November 2009, the transposition date of the Payment Services Directive, EBA Clearing has been processing SEPA Direct Debits with its STEP2 SDD Core and STEP2 SEPA Direct Debit ("Business to Business") services.

-Through its SEPA Credit Transfer and Direct Debit offerings, STEP2 provides banks across Europe with one channel through which they can send and receive their SEPA Credit Transfers and SEPA Direct Debits.
-The STEP2 platform reaches nearly 100 percent of all banks that have signed the SCT and SDD Scheme Adherence Agreements of the European Payments Council (EPC).
+The STEP2 SCT service has been available from the beginning of SEPA on 28 January 2008 across all SEPA countries.
+The STEP2 SDD Core service started on 2 November 2009, the transposition date of the Payment Services Directive, as well as STEP2 SDD B2B.
+The STEP2-T platform reaches nearly 100 percent of all banks that have signed the SCT and SDD Scheme Adherence Agreements of the EPC.
+By the early 2020s, STEP2-T had become the leading retail payment system in the euro area based on volume and value.

 MyBank

-MyBank is a pan-European e-authorisation and Online Banking ePayments that was launched in March 2013 by EBA Clearing.
+MyBank is a pan-European e-authorisation and Online Banking ePayments service that EBA Clearing launched in March 2013.
 The solution enables customers across Europe to pay for their online purchases via their regular online or mobile banking environment without having to disclose confidential data to the merchant or other third parties.
 The solution can be used for authorising SEPA Credit Transfers as well as the creation of SDD mandates.
 At a later stage, MyBank may also be used for transactions in currencies other than euro or for e-identity services.

-Today, MyBank is owned and managed by PRETA S.A.S., a wholly owned subsidiary of EBA Clearing.
+MyBank is owned and managed by PRETA S.A.S., a wholly owned subsidiary of EBA Clearing.